nhsengland/ckanext-adfs/README.rst

 ckanext-adfs
 ------------

+As of 2018-05-10 this extension works with CKAN 2.7.3 and has it's tests passing however, YMMV.

 A CKAN extension for validating users against Microsoft's Active Directory Federated Services (ADFS) Single Sign On (SSO) API.